radziko/colo_mlops/reports/README.md

 >
 > Answer:

 We did use DVC for controlling our data workflow.
 It was definetely easier to ensure that everyone had the same version of the dataset across all their multiple devices/distros.
 It is really easy to just `dvc pull`, and because we set it up in a bucket, it was accessible anywhere.
+While there was only one verison of the data throughout the project, one could easily imagine a case where multiple versions were necessary, and DVC would be an important tool.
+Our classifier only classifies 10 classes at the moment, however, it could be expanded by adding more data of new classes.
+In that case, it would be beneficial to have multiple version of the data to test back and forth.

 ### Question 11

 > **Discuss you continues integration setup.
 What kind of CI are you running (unittesting, linting, etc.)?
 Do you test**